meilisearch/documentation/guides/introduction/quick_start_guide.md

 </html>
 ```

-The code above is divided in multiple parts:
+The code above comes in multiple parts:

-- The body of the page which which adds the right components using `VueJs`.
+- The body part adds the `VueJs` components.
-  This is where `instant-meilisearch` adds a searchbar and search results.
+  `instant-meilisearch` adds the search bar and search results in these components.
-- `<scripts src="..">` tags are [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)'s that imports libraries needed to run `instant-meilisearch`.
+- `<scripts src="..">` tags are [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)'s that import libraries needed to run `instant-meilisearch`.
 - The `VueJs` part where you customize your `instant-meilisearch`.

 To use `instant-meilisearch` in `vueJs` using `npm` or `yarn` please visit [meilisearch-vue](https://github.com/meilisearch/meilisearch-vue).